Irazú Volcano: Irazú Volcano National Park (Costa Rica)

 Irazú Volcano National Park is part of the Central Conservation Area of Costa Rica and encompasses the area around the Irazú Volcano in Cartago Province.
 It has a surface area of approximately 2,000 ha (4,942 acres) and is one of the four national parks within the Cordillera Volcánica Central Biosphere Reserve.

 The National Park incorporates what used to be the Ruben Torres Rojas Forest Reserve and is now named the Prusia Forest Reserve.
-A reforestation project aims to restore the area that was destroyed by the eruptions.
+A reforestation project aims to restore the area destroyed by the eruptions.
 The forest is made up of conifers and other exotic and native species.
 This native forest consists mainly of oaks and alder and helps protect the watershed of the Reventado River.

 Animals in the park, living primarily within the forest, include owls, armadillos, rabbits, hummingbirds and woodpeckers.